dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

  - draft
 ---

-OpenShift Virtualization builds upon [Kubevirt][2] to provide a container native home for your virtual machine workloads.
-While bare metal is the only officially support platform today, this post will walk through enabling OpenShift Virtualization in a laboratory environment using vSphere and nested virtualization.
+OpenShift Virtualization builds upon [KubeVirt][2] to provide a container native home for your virtual machine workloads.
+While bare metal is the only officially support platform today, this post will walk through enabling OpenShift Virtualization on vSphere in a lab environment.
+With nested virtualization you'll be able to spin up containerized VMs bridged to your physical networks.
 <!--more-->

 # Understanding OpenShift Virtualization